dotnet/aspnetcore/src/SignalR/README.md

 ASP.NET Core SignalR
 ====================

-ASP.NET Core SignalR is a new library for ASP.NET Core developers that makes it incredibly simple to add real-time web functionality to your applications.
+ASP.NET Core SignalR is a library for ASP.NET Core developers that makes it incredibly simple to add real-time web functionality to your applications.
 What is "real-time web" functionality?
 It's the ability to have your server-side code push content to the connected clients as it happens, in real-time.

 You can watch an introductory presentation here - [ASP.NET Core SignalR: Build 2018](https://www.youtube.com/watch?v=Lws0zOaseIM)